 After sweating for 10 days in Guilin, we were off to Malaysia for a couple of days of much needed rest and then back to Bali.
-Malaysia was also pretty hot and humid, but nothing compared to what we had experienced in China.
+During out time photographing Malaysia, it was also pretty hot and humid, but nothing compared to what we had experienced in China.
 We chose to stay in the China Town area of Kuala Lumpur as I heard that the surrounding markets were very photogenic.

 Because of the short stay, we didn’t have time to venture into some of the incredible landscapes that Malaysia has to offer.
 I have seen some photos of some pretty amazing tea plantations and other mountainous areas in Malaysia, and when I have more time, I plan to do some exploring.